Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

     // ...
 }

-// Ensure you have a wrapper
+// Ensure you have a provider
 open class OUDSColorSemanticTokensProvider { }

-// Define the semantic tokens to expose through the theme thanks to the wrapper extension OUDSColorSemanticTokensProvider: ColorSemanticTokens {
+// Define the semantic tokens to expose through the theme thanks to the provider extension OUDSColorSemanticTokensProvider: ColorSemanticTokens {

     // Color is available in the module of OUDSTheme